Connect With Us

 There are three species of trout lily in Minnesota: the Minnesota dwarf trout lily, the white trout lily (Erythronium albidum), and the yellow trout lily (Erythronium americanum).
 All are spring ephemerals.
 All have tapering green leaves lightly mottled with a greyish-white pattern.
 Huge patches of leaves with very few flowers are characteristic of trout lilies and are common in all three species.

-The Minnesota dwarf trout lily is distinguished from other trout lilies by its underground vegetative runner, from which the species takes its name "propullans" or "sprouting forth."
-The blooming plant is readily identified by the very small size of its flowers.
+The leaves of white trout lilies and dwarf trout lilies are very similar and often overlap in size.
+Therefore, it is difficult, if not impossible, to distinguish between species in large masses of leaves without flowers.
+However, flowering dwarf trout lilies are distinguished by the very small size of their flowers.
 Flowers of the dwarf trout lily are about the size of a dime or less, pale pink, with a variable number of perianth parts ("petals").
 Most members of the lily family have 6 "petals", but dwarf trout lilies may have four, five or six.
+Typically, dwarf trout lily pedicels (“stems”) are about the width of a pencil line, whereas those of white trout lilies are approximately 1 mm wide (closer to the diameter of string or a rubber band).

 Where is the Dwarf Trout Lily protected?